3 Cost effectiveness

 Abbreviations: ICER, incremental cost-effectiveness ratio; LYG, life years gained; QALYs, quality-adjusted life years.

-In appendix J please provide the clinical outcomes and disaggregated results from the model.
-See the user guide for company evidence submission appendices for details.
+In appendix H, please provide the clinical outcomes and disaggregated results from the model.

 3.11 Exploring uncertainty

-This section should be read with NICE's health technology evaluation guidance development manual sections 4.6 and 4.7.
+This section should be read with NICE's health technology evaluations manual, sections 4.6 and 4.7.

 Probabilistic sensitivity analysis